 The targeted promotion of women had already been a central focus of attention in diversity management before the German Act on the Equal Participation of Women and Men in Leadership Positions came into force.
 In compliance with the statutory requirements, the Board of Management of Mercedes-Benz Group AG has set targets for the proportion of women at the two management levels of the Mercedes-Benz Group AG below the Board of Management and a deadline for attaining these targets.
 The specific details are presented in a separate section of this Declaration on Corporate Governance.

-Independently of the statutory requirements, the Company had already set itself the goal in 2006 of increasing the proportion of women in senior management positions within the Group to at least 20% by 2020.
-This goal was achieved, and during the reporting period the Company set itself the new goal of appointing women to fill at least 30% of its senior management positions by 2030.
-As of 31 December 2022, the proportion of women in senior management positions at the Mercedes-Benz Group worldwide was 24.7% (active workforce without holiday workers).
+Independently of the statutory requirements, in 2006 the company had already set itself the goal of increasing the proportion of women in senior management positions within the Group to at least 20% by 2020.
+This goal was achieved, and in 2022 the company set itself the new goal of appointing women to fill at least 30% of its senior management positions by 2030.
+As of 31 December 2023, the proportion of women in senior management positions at the Mercedes-Benz Group worldwide was 25.7% (active workforce of the fully consolidated Group companies without holiday workers).